Family Definition: Accommodating Today's Families

 Dick Conoboy mentioned a e-mail he provided to the Planning Commission during last night's work session.
 Can we have a copy of that e-mail?
 R. Perry Eskridge, Whatcom REALTORS®

-Whatcom County REALTORS® asked about 4 years ago
+Whatcom County REALTORS® asked over 4 years ago

 Thank you for your question.
 All written public comments that are submitted for Planning Commission and City Council meetings, and aren't submitted via Engage Bellingham, are posted on the City's webpage at cob.org/familydefinition.